Military Families United Partners with The Art Institutes to Provide Scholarships to Spouses of All Armed Forces Members

 Return to Our Main News Page

 The Art Institutes will offer four scholarships at $25,000 each (equaling $100,000 total) per year to spouses of all Armed Forces members including Active Duty, Active National Guard and Reserve, and spouses of those killed in the line of duty post 9/11.
-Need-based recipients are eligible for a one-time only award in the form of a $25,000 tuition scholarship to study at one of The Art Institutes schools, including The Art Institute of Dallas, a campus of South University, through the Military Families United – The Art Institutes Program.
+Need-based recipients are eligible for a one-time only award in the form of a $25,000 tuition scholarship to study at one of The Art Institutes schools, including The Illinois Institute of Art - Chicago, through the Military Families United – The Art Institutes Program.
 Deadline for entry is March 15, 2012.
 For more information on how to apply and eligibility requirements, please visit militaryspouses.artinstitutes.edu.

 This combined effort with Military Families United creates greater awareness of the service our men and women in uniform and their spouses unselfishly render for us all.